-where the jails are made of tin, and you can bust right out just as soon as they put you in.
+where the jails are made of tin & you can bust right out just as soon as they put you in.

-Written by Harry Kirby McClintock, best known as “Haywire Mac,” in 1895, or so he claimed, and recorded for Victor Records in 1928, the song is about a hobo’s paradise, where there are “cigarette trees” and “little streams of alcohol come trickling down the rocks,” among other fantasies of abundance and ease.
-My favorite part of the recording is when, as if drunk himself on the flowing booze, McClintock pronounces it “blig rock candy mountain.”
+Written by Harry Kirby McClintock in 1895 (or so he claimed), and recorded by him, in the role of “Haywire Mac,” for Victor Records in 1928, “The Big Rock Candy Mountains” pictures one living in a hobo’s paradise.
+There are “cigarette trees” and “little streams of alcohol come trickling down the rocks,” among other fantasies of ease and abundance.
+My favorite part of McClintock’s recording is when, as if joyously drunk himself on the flowing booze, McClintock pronounces it blig rock candy mountain.
+Blig pimpin’—or, er, hoboing—indeed.

 Haywire Mac himself had led a colorful life, covering the Boxer Rebellion in China as a journalist in 1899, traveling the rails in the 1920s and 30s, and working as a minstrel.
 He was a member of the Industrial Workers of the World and was among the first to sing songs written by radical IWW martyr Joe Hill.

 The hillbilly singer Vernon Dalhart—in fact the classically trained Marion Try Slaughter—recorded a version for Edison Records one year earlier than McClintock himself.
 I love the descending guitar line in this one, a sophisticated little chromatic insertion of a flatted sixth in the descending bass line run on the low strings to suggest an augmented sixth chord and a bit of dissonant, devilish temptation in the fantasy of escape.
 Who is playing guitar on this track?
 Not Dalhart, but who?
 Also a wonderful little banjo solo.

 Nonetheless, the song eventually emerged after World War II as a sweet, sanitized children’s song, best known through the 1949 version by Burl Ives.